Can cats become constipated?

 Other symptoms of constipation may include:

-If you see your cat displaying signs of discomfort when using the litter box, call your vet immediately.
+If you see your cat displaying signs of discomfort when using the litter box, call your vet right away.

 Because constipation could be a sign of another underlying health problem, your cat might also display one or more of these symptoms: